apache/iotdb/docs/UserGuide/Operation Manual/DDL Data Definition Language.md

 We can thus create two storage groups using the above two SQL statements.

-It is worth noting that when the path itself, or the parent/child layer of the path is already set as a storage group, the path is then not allowed to be set as a storage group.
+It is worth noting that when the path itself or the parent/child layer of the path is already set as a storage group, the path is then not allowed to be set as a storage group.
 For example, it is not feasible to set `root.ln.wf01` as a storage group when two storage groups `root.ln` and `root.sgcc` exist.
 The system gives the corresponding error prompt as shown below:

 ```
 IoTDB> set storage group to root.ln.wf01